 - Operating efficiency.

 More information on exactly how the Piotroski F-Score is calculated can be found in Appendix 2.
-In our back tests we ordered our universe according to their F-score without taking into account the valuations of the stocks.
-We first wanted to determine if the F-score on its own is a strong predictor of market outperformance, because if so, it may be an even better predictor in combination with other parameters valuation factors, for example.
+In our backtests, we ordered our universe according to their F-score without taking into account the valuations of the stocks.
+We first wanted to determine if the F-score is a strong predictor of market outperformance because, if so, it may be an even better predictor in combination with other parameters valuation factors, for example.

 In the above table you can see that the F-score is a strong factor as we defined it.
 It led to market outperformance for all three company sizes and worked particularly well for mid cap companies.
 Also, the strategy outperformed the market 75% of the time for small and mid-sized companies, and 83% for large companies.
 The results were also completely linear.